tos-kamiya/d2vg/README.md

 A chunk of lines specified by this number will be recognized as a paragraph.
 The default value is 20.

+`--normalize-by-length, -n`
+When calculating similarity to a query, normalize by document length.
+When the length difference between paragraphs is large, the shorter paragraphs will be given priority in the search results.

 `--worker=NUM, -j NUM`
 Number of worker processes. `0` is interpreted as number of CPU cores.
 This may speed up searches, especially when searching from documents that have not been indexed.